Information for Both Families

 placement is made

-Families often want to interview more than one nanny candidate.
+Families may want to interview more than one nanny candidate.
 Likewise,

-nanny candidates often want to interview with more than one family.
+nanny candidates may want to interview with more than one family.
 Thus, we send each

 family as many qualified candidates as we have available that we think would be a good match (and